 CD Import Database Settings dialog

 Default settings are shown above.
 To change a setting, click on the entry and type.
 Click OK to save the edited settings.
-Defaults restores the default settings.
+Defaults restores the default settings and Cancel closes the dialog without making changes..